This post may contain affiliate links. Please read our disclosure policy.

 Plant-Based Protein

-Being packed with many essential amino acids make chia seeds an excellent protein source to include in a vegan plant-based diet.
+Being packed with many essential amino acids makes chia seeds an excellent protein source to include in a vegan plant-based diet.
 It is important for us to consume a wide range of essential amino acids through our diet to support overall health and so, if you choose not to consume meat, eating a diverse range of high protein plant sources such as quinoa and chia seeds is very beneficial.
 Chia seeds also contain an amino acid tryptophan which has been proven to help you sleep better, just another reason why these seeds are so amazing!

 Omega-3 Fatty Acids

 Though the most common source of omega-3 fatty acids is in oily fish and algae, there is a significant amount in chia seeds: the highest in all known plant foods.
 Having a good source of omega-3 fatty acids in your diet has been shown to lower the risk of heart disease, type-2 diabetes and reduce inflammation in the body.
-Again, if you are choosing to have a plant-based vegan diet, chia seeds are a perfect natural source of fatty acids to consider rather than taking an Omega-3 supplement.
+Again, if you are choosing to have a plant-based vegan diet, chia seeds are a perfect natural source of fatty acids to consider rather than taking an omega-3 supplement.

 High in Fiber

-Most of the carbohydrates in chia seeds are fiber which is sugar-free and not actually digested by the body.
+Most of the carbohydrates in chia seeds are fiber, which is sugar-free and not actually digested by the body.
 However, fiber is very important for the body as it aids digestion, keeps the lining of the gut healthy, and helps to remove any unwanted material from the gut.
 If you struggle with digestion issues, you may want to look into increasing your uptake of fiber.
 Incorporating chia seeds into your smoothies or breakfast bowls could be the ideal solution.

 RISKS & CONS OF CHIA SEEDS